-But, believe it or not, this doesn’t mean we don’t have every right to completely ignore them at times.
-It’s often hard not to surrender to incumbent doubts and make all the changes your critter suggests, especially when he is more experienced or forceful than you are, or when a critique group gangs up on you.
+But believe it or not, this doesn’t mean you don’t have every right to completely ignore them at times.
+It’s often hard not to surrender to incumbent doubts and make all the changes your critique partners suggest, especially if they’re more experienced or forceful than you are, or when a critique group gangs up on you.
 Surely, they know best.
 Surely, the story will be better their way than yours.

 But will it?
 How do you know when to heed criticism?
 How do you know what’s worth listening to?
 You can start by asking yourself the following six questions about your critique partners and their feedback.

-In other words, does he know what he’s talking about?
+In other words, do they know what they’re talking about?

 Take a moment to brush off the sting of criticism, sit quietly, and ask yourself if the suggested change feels right for the story.
-Chances are your critter may have seen something you missed.
-But, then again, maybe not.
+Chances are your critique partner may have seen something you missed.
+But then again, maybe not.
 If your gut tells you your story is better your way, listen to it.

 My personal policy on criticism is that two people (one of whom can be myself) have to agree on it to make it worth changing.
-If I agree with one critter, then it’s a no-brainer that I’ll change my manuscript to reflect his suggestions.
-But if I disagree with one critter only to have his opinion backed up by a second opinion, I know I need to take another long hard look at the passage in question.
+If I agree with one critique partner, then it’s a no-brainer that I’ll change my manuscript to reflect his suggestions.
+But if I disagree with one critter only to have his opinion backed up by a second, I know I need to take another long hard look at the passage in question.

 Sometimes critters unintentionally try to conform your writing to their own style.
 His style may be just as good as yours, but if it’s not what you’re going for, don’t hesitate to ignore irrelevant suggestions.

-If your critter is a person who’s read your work over a long period of time, he probably has gained a very good sense of you, your work, and what you’re capable of.
+If your critique partners have read your work over a long period of time, they probably have gained a very good sense of you, your work, and what you’re capable of.
 The longer someone has critted for you and the more established your relationship, the more likely his advice will be worth listening to.

-If you’re able to have more than one person read your manuscripts, sometimes it’s best to ask each of them to focus on a particular facet of your story.
+If you’re able to have more than one person read your manuscripts, sometimes it’s best to ask each of them to focus on different facets of your story.
 Some people will be stronger at catching inconsistencies in character personalities, while others will be better at finessing your dialogue.
-And, likewise, each will have his weaker area, in which his opinion may not be as valuable as someone else’s.
+Likewise, each will have his weaker area, in which his opinion may not be as valuable as someone else’s.

 Click the “Play” button to Listen to Audio Version (or subscribe to the Helping Writers Become Authors podcast in iTunes).